warriorguo/zertcore5/README.md

 *More feature* on the TODO list:

-*Simple Http Server*:
-this method will be rewritten.
+*Simple Http Server*, this method will be rewritten.

-*Event Bus*:
-this method will be redesigned.
+*Event Bus*, this method will be redesigned.

-*Buff System*:
-this method will be redesigned.
+*Buff System*, this method will be redesigned.

 And waiting for more!